paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-038-department-of-state.md

 Subsec. (c).
 Pub.
 L. 105–277, § 2209(2), substituted “shall” for “are authorized to”.

 Subsec. (d).
 Pub.
-L. 105–277, § 2209(3), substituted “for purposes of subsection (a) of this section” for “for expenditure to procure capital equipment and information technology”.
+L. 105–277, § 2209(3), substituted “for purposes of subsection (a)” for “for expenditure to procure capital equipment and information technology”.

 Subsec. (e).
 Pub.
 L. 105–277, § 2209(4), reenacted heading without change and amended text generally.
 Prior to amendment, text read as follows: “Funds credited to the Capital Investment Fund shall be treated as a reprogramming of funds under [section 2706 of this title](./chapter-038-department-of-state.md#section-2706) and shall not be available for obligation or expenditure except in compliance with the procedures applicable to such reprogrammings.”